AdinaValcauan/AdinaValcauan/README.md

-- 👋 Hi, I’m @AdinaValcauan, student in the second year at The Technical University of Cluj-Napoca, Faculty of Automation and Computer Science, Specialization Systems Engineering, Automation and Applied Informatics
+- 👋 Hi, I’m @AdinaValcauan, student in the second year at Technical University of Cluj-Napoca, Faculty of Automation and Computer Science, Specialization Systems Engineering, Automation and Applied Informatics

 - 👀 I’m interested to develep new skills and deepend my knoledge.
 I am open to new challenges and oportunities.